GameDriver-io/gdio.unity_api.doc/README.md

 ##### Summary

 The port to listen for responses from the AutoPlay plugin running in Unity.
-Do to loopback limitations, this port must be different than the [AUTOPLAY_DEFAULT_PORT](#F-gdio-unity_api-v2-ApiClient-AUTOPLAY_DEFAULT_PORT 'gdio.unity_api.v2.ApiClient.AUTOPLAY_DEFAULT_PORT')
+Due to loopback limitations, this port must be different than the [AUTOPLAY_DEFAULT_PORT](#F-gdio-unity_api-v2-ApiClient-AUTOPLAY_DEFAULT_PORT 'gdio.unity_api.v2.ApiClient.AUTOPLAY_DEFAULT_PORT')

 <a name='F-gdio-unity_api-v2-ApiClient-THROW_EXCEPTIONS'></a>
 ### THROW_EXCEPTIONS `constants`